EmeraldCHEN/Guess-a-Number/README.md

 - Press ENTER to replay the game

-This program is mostly the project from Coding for Visual Learners: Learning JavaScript from Scratch @Lynda.com
+This project is created with reference of the course "Coding for Visual Learners: Learning JavaScript from Scratch" @Lynda.com

 Author: Engin Arslan